We assist students with their review of over 150 majors and 100 minors, constructing course schedules that promote exploration and on-time graduation.

 How to schedule an appointment with the online appointment system

-- Click here to access the online appointment system.
-(Please note that the online scheduling system is not available during the summer).
+- The online scheduling system is not available during the summer.

 - Log in with your @illinois.edu e-mail address and your password (note instructions at the top of the page regarding your password if this is your first time using the system).